 I suggest having a buffer amount in your budget to account for provisional sum and prime cost item changes within your building contract.

 Site costs are expenses to prepare the block of land and increase the cost to build a house.
+I have not talked about house demolition costs as i am not taking that in to consideration here.
 These are usually completed by your builder and in most cases, charged on top of the build price and not on the base price.
 However, you can get a site survey done before talking with a builder.
 Site costs for an average block in Perth are usually around the $14,000 – $20,000 mark.
 These include:

 - Retaining walls